This post may contain affiliate links. Please read our disclosure policy.

 The slow cooker really does come in handy when meal planning.
 I like to make sure I am cooking with lots of great flavors and focus on meals my family loves.

-Another pork option is easy shredded pork with a spicy twist!
-Mexican Pulled Pork is made with taco seasoning and orange juice, cooked to fall-apart perfection in the slow cooker.
+I use this recipe for Mexican pulled pork when I want a spicy twist.
+It’s made with taco seasoning and orange juice and cooked to fall-apart perfection in the slow cooker.

 Making a whole chicken in the slow cooker takes just a few minutes of prep and results in tender, juicy chicken you can use in so many ways.